-Although video games provide some of the best value-per-dollar for entertainment, gaming as a hobby can get quite expensive.
-Those $10, $30, and even $60 purchases do add up, and it’s easy to spend upwards of a thousand dollars in a year.
+Although video games provide some of the best value-per-dollar for entertainment, gaming can be an expensive hobby.
+Those purchases add up, and it’s easy to spend upwards of $1,000 in a year.

 Fortunately, if your budget is tight, you have ways to cut back.
 First and foremost, stop pre-ordering games.
-Take it one step further and avoid buying games new.
-But most of all, wait for deals!
-You’ll need patience and you won’t always get to play the games you want right away, but deals and bargains can save you tons of money.
+You could even take it one step further and avoid buying new games altogether.

 Is There Any Deal is a deal comparison site for video games.
-It not only aggregates pretty much every video game deal currently available, but lists them all side-by-side and ranks them by how much you can save with each deal.
-Just search for the game you want, then view all the deals on its page.
+It not only aggregates pretty much every video game deal currently available, but lists them all side-by-side and ranks them by how much you can save.
+Just search for the game you want, then view all of the deals on its page.

 Other nifty features include:

-- Wait for a better price — Set a price point and get alerted when it drops below.
+- Wait for a better price: Set a price point and get alerted when the price drops below it.

 If price is your only criterion, then this site is what you need.
 But Is There Any Deal also lists stores selling the game without deals.
-This allows you to use the site as a “where can I buy this game?” tool and not just a deal comparer.
+This allows you to use the site as a “where can I buy this game?” tool, regardless of deals.

-CheapShark is a similar but simpler alternative to Is There Any Deal.
-It only aggregates video game prices from a dozen or so online retailers, but lets you search for any game and gives you a quick comparison of what it costs at each one.
-It’s easier to use than Is There Any Deal, but not as informative.
+CheapShark only aggregates video game prices from a dozen or so online retailers, but lets you search for any game and gives you a quick comparison of what it costs at each one.

-The Humble Bundle started in 2010 as a discount collection of video games with some of the proceeds donated to charity.
-Its first few bundles consisted of mainly indie games, but has since evolved to include AAA titles and other more desirable games.
+The Humble Bundle started in 2010 as a discounted collection of video games with some proceeds donated to charity.
+Its first few bundles consisted of mainly indie games, but it has since evolved to include AAA titles and other more desirable games.

 Slickdeals is one of the best sites for daily deals, period.
 Users post deals whenever they spot them around the web, receive them in emails, etc. And since deals are available across many other departments (e.g. home, tech, travel), Slickdeals is a great choice if you want an all-in-one deals site.

-Daily Game Deals may not have the easy browsability of the other sites above, but it functions perfectly as a “check once per day” kind of site.
+Daily Game Deals may not have the easy browsability other deal sites, but it functions perfectly as a “check once per day” kind of site.
 It’s a blog that publishes once per day, with each post covering a massive roundup of new gaming-related deals around the web.

 7. Reddit’s /r/GameDeals and /r/ConsoleDeals